 On the homepage for the brain-training game NeuroNation, there's a spinning, high-tech science-y brain with blinking lights.
 It says, "Your potential is infinite."

-Some studies, however, showed that brain games do help people get better at one specific task, but there's less evidence that brain training can help you get better at related tasks.
-The research was published in the October 2016 issue of the journal Psychological Science in the Public Interest.
+Some other studies, however, showed that brain games do help people get better at one specific task, but there's less evidence that brain training can help you get better at related tasks.
+The research was published in the journal Psychological Science in the Public Interest.

-A study in June 2016 found that some of the alleged benefits of brain games may be due to placebo effects.
+A study published in the journal Proceedings of the National Academy of Sciences found that some of the alleged benefits of brain games may be due to placebo effects.

 Researchers at George Mason University in Fairfax, Virginia, recruited 50 participants for the study using two different fliers, reports HealthDay.
 One flier specifically mentioned a "Brain Training & Cognitive Enhancement" study and noted that "numerous studies have shown that working memory training can increase fluid intelligence."
 The other flier didn't mention brain training or any benefits, and instead just offered research credits for taking part in an unspecified study.

 All of the study participants took an IQ test, then did an hour of brain training — not enough, the researchers point out, to likely boost anyone's intelligence.
 The next day, the participants took another IQ test.
 Those who were told of brain-training benefits had a 5-10 point boost in their IQ score, while those who heard nothing of the benefits tested about the same as they did before the training.